simpleanalytics/docs/_docs/36_legal/00_introduction.md

 ## Data Security & Ownership

 Your data are **fully encrypted** on our servers.
-We only rely on **European, GDPR-compliant providers** for our processing to ensure that your data are handled as safely as possible.
+We only rely on **European, GDPR-compliant providers** to ensure that your data are handled as safely as possible.

-We retain your data as long as your Simple Analytics account is active and never share the data with third parties. **You control your data** and can export it at any time.
+We retain your data as long as your Simple Analytics account is active (and in correspondance to your subscription plan) and never share the data with third parties. **You control your data** and can export it at any time.

-You can find out more about our security policies [here](/data-ownership-and-security).
+You can find out more about our security and ownership policies [here](/data-security-and-ownership).